• Skip to primary navigation

 To ensure your pastry turns out flakey, buttery and absolutely delicious keep these tips in mind!

-• Everything should be cold: The butter, milk and eggs in these tarts should all be chilled beforehand, and kept as cold as possible whilst making the pastry.
+The butter, milk and eggs in these tarts should all be chilled before hand, and kept as cold as possible whilst making the pastry.
 This ensures that the butter doesn't melt into the dough.
-The little pockets of butter is what creates the flakiness when baked.
+The little pockets of butter create flakiness when baked.

 Adjusting the bake time to your preferred filling consistency